 What are matching gifts?

-Matching gifts fall within corporate giving.
-They are a way for companies to support the charitable causes that their employees are involved in.
+Matching gifts are the most popular form of corporate giving.
+These matching donations are a way for companies to support the charitable causes that their employees are involved in.

 What's a typical match ratio?